Small File Media Society

 The Small File Media Festival was founded in 2020 to raise awareness of the high carbon footprint of streaming media and to promote the use of Small File Eco-Media.
 The festival proposes alternative solutions for media practice, as well as modes of thinking otherwise in media theory, which converged in an online festival of sustainable experimental media organized annually.

-International media artists both distinguished and emerging responded to our small-file call for movies that are PUNK/CHIC—forceful and elegant, streamlined, and stealthy, uncompromising in vision, edgy in message.
-We've screened over 400 submissions from more than 24 countries, with each artist receiving a CARFAC screening fee for their work.
+Media artists from all over the world, both distinguished and emerging, respond to our small-file call for movies that are PUNK/CHIC—forceful and elegant, streamlined, and stealthy, uncompromising in vision, edgy in message.
+We've screened over 400 submissions from more than 24 countries, with each artist receiving a CARFAC-rate screening fee.

 Our festival challenges media makers to intervene in the 4K dystopia of bandwidth imperialism by creating original small-file movies of any length, proving once again that small files are the sustainable cinematic avant-garde.
 Watching small-file media together on a big screen brings the democratic potential of cinema into the digital age by showcasing artworks made with eco-friendly practices, affordable equipment, and minimal processing time.